Marui-9/bandinator/SETUP.md

-# Setup Instructions for Bandinator
+# Setup Instructions for Team-Wiki

 ## Prerequisites